MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/cards-reference.md

 | alt | String | Accessible description of the image. |

 > [!NOTE]
 > If a card includes an image URL that goes through a redirect before the final image, the redirect in image URL is not supported.
-This occurs for images shared publicly on Google Drive.
+This occurs for images shared on the public cloud.

 ### Buttons